 You just had a show at House Of Vans with Todd Bratrud.
 How was that?

 I think it went well?
 The people who came out seemed to enjoy it… or maybe they just came for the surprise screening of the Big Brother documentary?
 Whatever the case, the space was amazing and it’s a trip to think it once housed dead bodies because of its cellar-like qualities.
 Hats off to the crew there for pulling this off, because I really didn’t think it was actually going to happen until the week before I left to London.

 Can you give us a favourite Todd Bratrud graphic?

 Easy.
 The one he did for Consolidated with the rabbits, where one is giving his foot to the other as good luck.
 I have a print of that one hanging in my bathroom and it makes me smile every time I have to poop or pee.

-I would ask you for artists to look out for but you mentioned quite a few in this Q & A with HOV.
+I would ask you for artists to look out for but you mentioned quite a few in a recent interview with HOV.
 Can you recommend a film, book or album that will enrich our lives or all three?

 Well, considering Daniel Johnston just passed away, which was a real bummer to hear, I’m partial to recommending his album “Artistic Vice.”
 If anyone is looking for a surprisingly good and quirky read, I’d say Millard Kaufman’s “Bowl Of Cherries” would fit the bill.
 And as far as moving pictures go, I have to say I’m still entranced by the long-form final season of David Lynch’s “Twin Peaks” on Showtime.